datalad/datalad/docs/source/design/user_messaging.rst

 .. note::
    In the case of a complex set of dependent actions it could be expensive to confirm parameter violations.
-In such cases, initial sub-processes might already generate result records that have to be inspected by the caller, and it could be practically better to yield a result record (with ``status=[error|impossible]``) to communicate the failure.
+In such cases, initial sub-routines might already generate result records that have to be inspected by the caller, and it could be practically better to yield a result record (with ``status=[error|impossible]``) to communicate the failure.
    It would then be up to the upstream caller to decide whether to specify